-Folly Systems is a two-night festival featuring the work of a wide group of artists working in the intersection of performance and media art.
-Using media and technologies not as an end in themselves but as non-neutral creative strategies, the works in the program utilize tools that range from VR, custom projectors, wooden artisanal instruments, communication media and DIY video interfaces among others.
+Folly Systems is a two-night festival featuring a diverse group of artists working in the intersection of performance and media art.
+Using media and technologies not as an end in themselves but as non-neutral creative strategies, Folly System artists utilize tools that range from virtual reality, custom projectors, wooden artisanal instruments, communication media, and DIY video interfaces.
 What is the difference between a spoon and virtual reality?
 Is one more technological than the other?
-Despite differences in materials and technical complexity, the same creative gesture is made across media over and over again as if we were endlessly rediscovering the wheel.
-Performances by Ragnhid May, Aki Onda, Lee Gilboa, Forbes Graham, Amanda Gutierrez, Ying Liu, Ian Kornfeld, Jean Carla, Art Jones, Nao Nishihara, and Gill Arno.
+Despite differences in materials and technical complexity, the same creative gesture is made across various media over and over again as if we were endlessly rediscovering the wheel.
+Performances by Ragnhild May, Aki Onda, Lee Gilboa, Forbes Graham, Amanda Gutierrez, Ying Liu, Ian Kornfeld, Jean Carla Rodea, Art Jones, Nao Nishihara, and Gill Arno.
 Curated by Cecilia Lopez.
 Co-presented with Outpost Artist Resources.

 Cecilia Lopez is a composer, musician and multimedia artist from Buenos Aires, Argentina currently based in New York.
 Lopez studied composition with Carmen Baliero and Gustavo Ribicic.
 She holds an MFA from the Milton Avery Graduate School of the Arts, Bard College and an MA from Wesleyan University in composition (2016).
 Her work has been performed and exhibited at Museo de Arte Moderno de Buenos Aires (AR), Center for Contemporary Arts (Vilnius, Lithuania), Festival Internacional Tsonami de Buenos Aires (Argentina), Roulette, Issue Project Room, Floating Points Festival, Ostrava Days Festival 2011 (Ostrava, Czech Republic), MATA Festival 2012 (NY), Experimental Intermedia (NY), Fridman Gallery (NY), Kunstnernes Hus (Oslo, Norway) and Ende Tymes Festival (NY), Festival Punto de Encuentro organized by the Asociación de Música Electroacústica de España (Spain), and the XIV Cuenca Biennial, among others.
 She was a Civitella Ranieri fellow in 2015 and has participated in various residency programs such as Atlantic Center for the Arts, Ostrava Days Institute, Harvestworks, and Rupert Residency.